flutter/website/src/docs/development/platform-integration/c-interop.md

 **Do not** upload this plugin
-(or any plugin containing binary code) to Pub.
+(or any plugin containing binary code) to pub.dev.
 Instead, this plugin should be downloaded from a trusted third-party, as shown in the CocoaPods example.